grenade/apache-nuget-repo/readme.md

         sudo ln -s /data/repos /var/www/html/
         service httpd restart

+- Configure incron to regenerate the manifest when changes are detected

+        # create an incron user table for your user account:
+        sudo cp misc/incron-nuget-repo.conf /var/spool/incron/$(whoami)
+        sudo chown root:$(whoami) /var/spool/incron/$(whoami)
+        sudo chmod 600 /var/spool/incron/$(whoami)
+        # grant permission to run incron jobs to your user account:
+        echo $(whoami)> incron.allow
+        sudo mv incron.allow /etc/
+        sudo service incrond restart

 - Populate your repo and manifest:

         cd /data/repos/nuget
         # download some packages
         # (optional, but useful for testing, otherwise put your own packages in the nupkg folder)
         chmod u+x /data/repos/nuget/misc/download-some-packages.sh
         ./misc/download-some-packages.sh

-        # make generate-manifest executable and run it
-        chmod u+x generate-manifest.sh
-        ./generate-manifest.sh

 ## Usage

-Run `generate-manifest.sh` from the NuGet repository root (the parent folder of 'nupkg' where nupkg contains *.nupkg files), maybe: '/data/repos/nuget'.
-It needs to be re-run whenever you add, update or remove packages from your nupkg folder.
+generate-manifest.sh should run (under incron) whenever a package is added or removed from the packages folder.
+After running the installation instructions above, you should be able to browse packages at http://localhost/repos/nuget/html/

 ## Explanation

-The script does the following things (in pretty much the order listed):
+The generate-manifest script does the following things (in pretty much the order listed):

+- locks execution so that only a single instance of the script can run at a given moment
+- changes the current working directory to the folder containing the script
 - extracts the .nuspec file from the .nupkg files
 - moves the extracted .nuspec file from *repo_root*/*pkg_id*.nuspec to *repo_root*/nuspec/*pkg_id*.*pkg_ver*.nuspec
 - performs an XSL transform on each .nuspec file to generate an html description of the package at *repo_root*/html/*pkg_id*.*pkg_ver*.html